 In life, we need to check on our people.
 See if they are doing ok.
 How can you help?
 Also, If you know of an opportunity that your friend qualifies for, help them out.
 Mention it to them or mention them to the opportunity.
 Once we move up in life, we must find ways to reach back and pull others up.
 If you’re in a position to give knowledge or enhance others, do it!

 - Overcome Obstacles

 The mountain, like life, has many obstacles.
 Instead of rocks, you have racism.
 Instead of tree branches, you have limited opportunities.
 Instead of rain or fog, you have financial or health issues.
 We all have challenges to overcome, but like hiking the mountain you have to take it one step at a time.
 Start small and build up to where you need to be.
 It may take some time to get there, but like the peak, seeing the view made the hard work worth it!

 One thing our guide stressed to us was the importance of knowing how to use your map and your GPS.
 In life, you don’t know how to reach your final destination without following a plan.
 Talk to people.
 Do your research.
 Find the path that will allow you to reach your goals.
 Just like a map is printed, write down your plan.
 When you constantly see your vision, it manifests itself.

+Remember, when things get tough, that means you’re closer to success.
+You’re life is not falling a part, but falling into place.
 Whatever goals you hope to reach, I hope you get there.
-You can’t just hope, you have to put work behind it.
+But we can’t just hope, we have to put work behind it.
 James 2 says, “Faith without works is dead.”
 Once you create your plan, you have to go at it.
 Work your tail off.
 But once you obtain it, don’t forget to reach back and help others.
 That’s how we continue to grow as a community.
 We are not in a competition.
 If one of us wins, we all win!